U.S. agency sues Honeywell over employee wellness testing

 According to the lawsuit, employees and spouses are screened for blood pressure, cholesterol, blood-sugar levels, waist circumference and nicotine.
 Honeywell had informed employees that testing was to occur from Oct 22-31, the lawsuit said.

-The testing programme violates the Americans with Disabilities Act and Genetic Information Nondiscrimination Act, according to the lawsuit.
-The EEOC enforces federal labour laws having to do with discrimination.
+The testing program violates the Americans with Disabilities Act and Genetic Information Nondiscrimination Act, according to the lawsuit.
+The EEOC enforces federal labor laws having to do with discrimination.

 The agency asked for a temporary restraining order and preliminary injunction enjoining Honeywell from seeking to impose the penalties.
 A hearing is set for Monday, according to court documents.